Environmentally friendly, long-lasting, tough composite plastic lumber.

 Benefits/Features of Structural Recycled Plastic Lumber

-Recycled plastic lumber products by Bedford Technology are manufactured using an environmentally-friendly process and are environmentally-friendly themselves as they are manufactured from recycled HDPE, like milk jugs.
+Recycled plastic lumber products by Bedford Technology, a Tangent Technologies company, are manufactured using a unique process that is fully environmentally-friendly, as it utilizes materials manufactured from recycled HDPE, like milk jugs.
 Bedford Technology’s products are non-polluting and won’t leach harmful chemicals.
-They are also resistant to marine borers and mold so they will withstand high moisture levels.
+Our marine-grade plastic lumber is also resistant to marine borers and mold so they will withstand high moisture levels.
 They can be pile driven, sawn and drilled like traditional wood for easy installation and these products will withstand the test of time.

 Marine Industry Applications

 Longevity and durability are requirements for all marine industry projects.
-Products by Bedford Technology provide long-lasting structural support for in-water and on-shore applications.
+Marine-grade plastic lumber products by Bedford Technology provide long-lasting structural support for in-water and on-shore applications.
 Here are a few of the applications that Bedford Technology’s structural plastic lumber is perfectly suited for:

 This includes groynes, retaining walls and wave attenuation.
 Groynes are used as a barrier to protect from erosion and drifting.
 Retaining walls also protect against erosion and are commonly used where elevation changes occur.
 Wave attenuation applications help regulate the energy that is produced by waves in marinas or along a shoreline and can be constructed as a low wall or fencing system.